jsuarezs/ez-rancher-trident-installer/README.md

 # What is this?

 This is an ansible operator that will install trident-20.10.0 into a K8S cluster.
+NetApp does not support this product but will give a best effort to respond to issues and pull requests.

 # Quick start